Gendo90/2020-Angular-Bootcamp/typing/README.md

 so the wpm statistic does not directly carryover to other languages as well as the cps statistic.

+You can access and use the app [here](https://typing.patrickgendotti.now.sh/), and if you need help and want a more complete introduction to this application, you can view my YouTube tutorial for this app [here](https://www.youtube.com/watch?v=2QFYBnceafM&feature=youtu.be).

 ## Usage

 The app is simple and intuitive to use - you just start typing in the input